equalizedigital/accessibility-checker/readme.txt

 * Enhancement: Improve the document title check to check on fully rendered pages.
 * Enhancement: Add a clear button to the editor to allow for .
 * Enhancement: Improved GTM iframe detection.
-* Fix: Avoid showing 100% passed results when scans are not complete.
+* Fixed: Avoid showing 100% passed results when scans are not complete.
-* Fix: Improve or add better aria-labels in several places.
+* Fixed: Improve or add better aria-labels in several places.
-* Fix: Don't flag empty paragraphs if they have aria-hidden.
+* Fixed: Don't flag empty paragraphs if they have aria-hidden.

 = 1.15.3 =
 * Enhancement: Detect missing labels on more elements.